helpermethod/gscope/README.md

 }
 ```

-You may also use `also` to assign calculated values to fields.
+`also` may also be used to assign calculated values to fields.

 ```groovy
 class Person {